burnsbert/ComfyUI-EBU-LMStudio/readme.md

 Unloads any loaded LLMs and then loads an LLM model into LM Studio with the following parameters:

 - `input_string`: Input text (passed through unchanged), serves to trigger the action
 - `model_search_string`: Part of the model name to search for (default: "llama").
 Spaces are treated as wild cards.
 First matching LLM is loaded.
 So "nemo q5" will match "Mistral-Nemo-Instruct-2407-abliterated.Q5_K_M.gguf" for example.
+You can have multiple searches separated by "|" and one will be chosen at random.
 - `context_length`: Model context length (default: 4096)
 - `seed`: Random seed to ensure that this runs on each request
 - `unload_image_models_first`: Whether to unload ComfyUI image models before loading LLM